-We continue to see an increasing number of cyber related attacks on clients, and the unfortunate fact is that some of these do prove successful.
+We continue to see an increasing number of cyber fraud and related attacks on clients, and the unfortunate fact is that some of these do prove successful.

 With the holiday season upon us and the potential for businesses to be running with reduced numbers and skeleton staff there is no doubt that the fraudsters may see this period as a new opportunity.

 Below are some rules to follow to help stay safe:

 - Beware of emails to Accounts and Finance teams purporting to be from Senior Management asking for either urgent payments to be made to new beneficiaries or requesting details of internal procedures for making urgent payments.
 The email addresses are spoofed and appear completely genuine.
 Look out for spelling mistakes and phrases used and if in any doubt pick up the phone to your colleague.

 - Invoice or Payment Fraud continues to catch businesses out.
 Ensure you verify beneficiary bank details by phone with a known contact before changing bank payment details.

 - Never share PIN, passwords or authorisation codes.

 - Do not assume a caller is genuine because they have information about you.

 - Don’t trust caller ID, it can be spoofed.